BAC Protect Yourself From Electrocution:

 Every day BAC members are exposed to potential electrical hazards.
 Knowing how to identify and avoid these hazards can mean the difference between life and death.

-A 1998 health and safety survey conducted by the IU of members in each craft found that 3% of members are concerned about electrical hazards.
-Stone and marble masons, and tile mechanics and finishers were the crafts most concerned.
-And their concerns are justified.
-According to the Department of Labor’s National Census of Fatal Occupational Injuries, electrocutions accounted for 15% of workplace deaths in the construction industry.
+According to the Department of Labor’s National Census of Fatal Occupational Injuries, electrocutions accounted for 9% of workplace deaths in the construction industry.
 Job-related electrocutions caused by contact with overhead power lines accounted for roughly half of these deaths.

 Don’t be a Statistic—Recognize the Hazards